BITSS-OPA/opa-deworming/code/01_final_opa.md

 #### Indirect costs: additional years of education and its costs for government

 The indirect cost on the education system is calculated similarly to approach 1: the cost per student is multiplied by the increase in school attendance due to deworming.
 The cost of additional schooling is given by the product of the annual cost of schooling each child and the number of additional years children attend school as a result of deworming.
-This analysis assumes that pressure is added to educational institutions for a maximum of nine years, starting at year zero.
+This analysis assumes that pressure is added to educational institutions for a maximum of nine years, starting at year zero, for a total of 10 years.
 The cost per student ($K$) is updated with new information on annual teacher salary (including benefits)[^9], $12,055 (also adjusted for PPP), and the same average number of students per teacher (45).

 Hence, the cost of schooling each child for an additional year is now $267.9 (USD).